ampproject/amp.dev/content/docs/guides/author_develop/pwa-amp/amp-in-pwa.md

 ---
-$title: Embed &amp; use AMP as data source
+$title: Embed & use AMP as data source
 $order: 1
 toc: true
 ---